fiverr/passable/docs/enforce/rules/README.md

 ## isEven
 ### Description
-Checks if a value is an odd numeric value.
+Checks if a value is an even numeric value.

 ### usage examples: